 Do you have enough income?

-Another key factor is having other sources of income to live comfortably in retirement without needing Social Security benefits.
+Another key factor is having other sources of income to help you live comfortably in retirement without needing Social Security benefits.
 He says you should consider the guaranteed rate of return Social Security offers: 6.25% – 8.00% (plus a cost-of-living increase).
 That’s better than the guaranteed rate of return available in today’s market.

 Considerations for married couples

-“Not only does it increase the size of the benefit that the [higher-earning] individual personally receives, but it also increases the size of what’s known as the survivor’s benefit that the [lower-earning] spouse could draw if the other spouse passes away,” Arthur says.
+“Not only does it increase the size of the benefit that the [higher-earning] individual personally receives, but it also increases the size of what’s known as the survivor’s benefit that the [lower-earning] spouse could draw if the other spouse passes away,” Hohenberger says.